fmbiete/pgauditlogtofile/README.md

 ## Configuration

 ### pgaudit.log_format
 Format used to write the audit records.
-The CSV format requires a parser that support multi-lines; it is not escaped.

 **Scope**: System

 **Default**: 'csv'

 **Options**: csv / json

+**CSV Notes**:
+- All fields are quoted and escaped when required.
+- Statement and Parameters are treated as one unique value.
+- Empty values are printed as empty without quotes.

+**JSON Notes**:
+- Keys and values are quoted.
+- Values are escaped when required.

 ### pgaudit.log_directory
 Name of the directory where the audit file will be created.